*NEW* Design & Competition Rules

 3. Remember that this tournament is put on as a show for the audience and the hosting convention.
 Be mindful of those around you including the audience and your fellow competitors.

 4. Organizers will not outright ban competitors that do not perfectly meet all of the building criteria listed above.
 We encourage everyone to build to the best of their abilities with the intent of making exciting matches.
-Our end goal is to entertain the public and promote robot fighting within the AFOL community.
+Our end goal is to entertain the public and promote robot fighting within the LEGO community.

 5. Anyone or organization adapting these rules will assume liability for their interpretation.